 Anyone charged with, or even accused, of a sex crime faces an uphill battle.
 The public, and even your friends and family, may immediately jump to conclusions about your guilt.
 For this reason, a lot of people charged with sex crimes just take a plea deal and say they are guilty, rather than fight the charges against them.
 A conviction for a sex crime can carry serious jail time.
 In some cases, a sex crime conviction can lead to a lifetime requirement to register as a sex offender.
-With so much at stake, you should consider talking to experienced California defense lawyers who have successfully defended their clients to get charges reduced or dismissed.
+With so much at stake, you should consider talking to the best criminal defense attorneys who have successfully defended their clients to get charges reduced or dismissed.

 - Statutory Rape